Cornwall Geologist Accessibility Statement

 The website has been made using Wix.com and has been designed to provide as clear and concise navigation as possible.
 You should be able to:

-• The website text is made as simple as possible to understand
+Read website text that is made as simple as possible to understand.

 AbilityNet has advice on making your device easier to use if you have a disability.

 The Web Content Accessibility Guidelines (WCAG) defines requirements to improve accessibility for people with disabilities.
-This website is partially conformant with WCAG 2.1 level AA, meaning some parts of the content do not fully conform to the accessibility standard:
+This website is partially conformant with WCAG 2.1 level AA.
+While our latest audit shows a high accessibility score of 97%, we are aware of the following minor technical issues:

-Cornwall Geologist endeavours to address these issues by February 2026, and welcomes your feedback on the accessibility of the website.
-Please get in contact if you encounter accessibility barriers on the website, or require information in a different format (Section 3).
+Please get in contact if you encounter accessibility barriers on the website, or require information in a different format (see Section 3).
 Cornwall Geologist will get back to you within 5 working days.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with the response to your complaint, contact the Equality Advisory and Support Service (EASS).